yibie/org-include-inline/README.md

 - `M-x org-include-inline-insert-from-lines` - Include specific lines from a file
 - `M-x org-include-inline-insert-as-block` - Include file as a block (src, example, etc.)
 - `M-x org-include-inline-insert-named-block` - Include a named block from an Org file
+- `M-x org-include-inline-insert-headline` - Include a headline/subtree from an Org file

 When using `org-include-inline-insert-named-block`, you can:
 1. Select an Org file containing named blocks
 2. Choose from a list of available named blocks (showing block type and language)
 3. The block will be included with its original type and properties

+When using `org-include-inline-insert-headline`, you can:
+1. Select an Org file containing headlines
+2. Choose from a list of available headlines (showing level and CUSTOM_ID if available)
+3. The headline will be included with all its content

 3. Auto-refresh after modified the source file:
 - `C-c '` go to the source file.